eventstream/events/README.md

 [RU](README_RU.md)

-EventStream is a tool that helps you collect all the information about customers and actions on the site EventStream-Events script installed on the site as [Google Analytics](https://analytics.google.com) or [Yandex Metrica](https://metrika.yandex.ru)
+EventStream is a tool that helps you collect all the information about customers and actions on the site.<br>
+EventStream-Events script installed on the site as [Google Analytics](https://analytics.google.com) or [Yandex Metrica](https://metrika.yandex.ru)